-Research shows that running in heat and humidity is the same as training at altitude.
-Did I just blow your mind?
+As noted, research shows that running in heat and humidity is the same as training at altitude.
 Running in hot weather puts stress on the cardiovascular system making your heart stronger.
 It also decreases blood flow to muscles because the blood is going to your skin instead, making training similar to that in high elevations.

 What temperature is too hot for running in hot weather?